-DNA collected from a Vanilla Coke can recently led to the arrest of a suspect accused of brutally attacking and murdering a woman in Colorado nearly four decades ago, police said.
+DNA collected from a Vanilla Coke can led to the arrest of a suspect accused of brutally attacking and murdering a woman in Colorado nearly four decades prior, police said.

 Investigators recovered 140 pieces of evidence from the scene and in 1995 sent a rug, which years before had been determined to contain foreign material, to the Colorado Bureau of Investigation for DNA testing.

 Five years later, in 2000, experts developed an unknown male DNA profile, but it wasn’t until investigators began working with a genetic research company United Data Connect that they had any luck moving the case forward.